-All pupils will receive three pieces of homework a week; literacy, maths and science.
+All pupils will receive three pieces of homework a week; literacy, maths and science, which will be sent home on a Friday.
 This work will reinforce what has been taught in class or will help develop concepts being taught within that subject.

 In years 2 and 3, each piece of homework will last approximately twenty minutes

 In years 4 and 5, each piece of homework will last approximately half an hour.